nourkagha/agha.dev/content/posts/creating-a-mastodon-alias.md

 series = []
 +++

-You can create a Mastodon alias with your own custom domain without having to host your own server, thanks to some web magic.
+You can create a Mastodon alias with your own custom domain without having to host your own Mastodon server, thanks to some web magic.
 It's called an alias because it doesn't change your actual *address*, but it's very useful for identity and discoverability.
 This means that others can find you on Mastodon (or the wider fediverse) using your alias – a part of your identity that remains unchanged, even if you switch or migrate servers.

 Since it uses your own custom domain, your Mastodon alias could be the same as your email address, for example.
 My Mastodon account is **Nour\@fosstodon.org**, but you can also find my account by searching **nour\@agha.dev**.